 Thousands of People Will be Displaced Because of the Dam

-Turkey Proceed with the Project Despite Pending Court Decision at the European Court
+Turkey Proceeded with the Project Despite a Pending Court Decision at the European Court

-During the summer of 2009, Germany, Switzerland and Austria removed any financial support for the Ilisu dam, expressing fears about the negative impact the project could have on a social, environmental and cultural level.
-The Turkish authorities, however, have managed to secure €1.1 billion in domestic financing, and proceed with the project despite a pending court decision at the European Court of Human Rights.
+During the summer of 2009, Germany, Switzerland, and Austria removed any financial support for the Ilisu dam, expressing fears about the negative impact the project could have on a social, environmental and cultural level.
+The Turkish authorities, however, managed to secure €1.1 billion in domestic financing, and proceeded with the project despite a pending court decision at the time at the European Court of Human Rights.

 - Marble slab inscribed with 1,900-year-old Water Law unearthed in Turkey